Smoke inhalation: Treatment

 First responders often take the victim away from the fire and smoke, give 100% oxygen at high flow through a face mask (non-rebreather if available), assess level of consciousness, and check the victim for burns and/or injuries to the body for initial care.
 Upper respiratory tract injury due to heat exposure often results in swelling.
-Intubation should be considered early given that the swelling can have a slow, delayed onset but once present, will make intubation very difficult.
+Intubation should be considered early given that the swelling can have a slow, delayed onset but will make intubation very difficult once present.

-Lower respiratory tract injury due to exposure to noxious fumes often consists of supportive measures such as intubation and ventilator support if indicated, suctioning of the airways (pulmonary hygiene), and other supportive measures.
-Intravenous fluids are a mainstay in treatment of fire victims with extensive burns to the body, however, there are differing perspectives on the risks/benefits of IV fluids in fire victims with both burns and smoke inhalation injury due to the potential worsening of pulmonary edema with large amounts of IV fluids typically given in burn victims.
+Lower respiratory tract injury due to exposure to noxious fumes often consists of supportive measures such as intubation and ventilator support if indicated, suctioning of the airways, and other supportive measures.
+Intravenous fluids are a mainstay in treatment of fire victims with extensive burns to the body, however, there are differing perspectives on the risks and benefits of IV fluids in fire victims with both burns and smoke inhalation injury due to the potential worsening of pulmonary edema with large amounts of IV fluids typically given in burn victims.

 Other treatments with differing perspectives and study findings on utility in smoke inhalation injury include nebulized bronchodilators (such as beta-2-agonists), IV corticosteroids, nebulized corticosteroids, nebulized epinephrine, nebulized heparin, and nebulized N-acetylcysteine.

 Carbon monoxide poisoning is initially treated with high flow 100% oxygen.
-Hyperbaric oxygen therapy can be considered but there are differing views on its clinical benefit in terms of outcomes.
+Hyperbaric oxygen therapy can be considered, but there are differing views on its clinical benefit in terms of outcomes.